 AOMEI OneKey Recovery is an excellent one key backup and restore software, which enables you to create a hidden recovery partition and save system image on it.
 And you can easily launch this software by pressing F11 or A or use boot menu at the system startup and then perform system restore from Windows PE, even when your computer is slightly damaged.
 As you see, no bootable media are needed to boot a corrupted computer.

 Wrapping things up

-Creating a system image in Windows 10/8/7 is essential for computer users to protect system and data on it, which can greatly reduce the risk of data loss.
-More, its schedule backup settings make this task simple and efficient, including daily backup, weekly backup, monthly backup, incremental backup, differential backup, even triggers, etc.
+Creating a system image in Windows 11/10/8/7 is essential for computer users to protect system and data on it, which can greatly reduce the risk of data loss.
+More so, its schedule backup settings make this task simple and efficient, including daily backup, weekly backup, monthly backup, incremental backup, etc.

-Also, you can use this software to create disk image in Windows 10/8/7 with its "Disk Backup" feature, backup specific partition(s) you want with "Partition Backup", or directly backup files with "file backup".
-Its features are much more than these, and truste me, it's one of the most powerful software to protect your computer.
+Also, you can use this software to create disk image in Windows 11/10/8/7 with its "Disk Backup" feature, backup specific partition(s) you want with "Partition Backup", or directly backup files with "file backup".
+Its features are much more than these and trust me, it's one of the most powerful software to protect your computer.
 Please download it to explore yourself.